See the Car Champs Customer Promise

 Vehicle Financing Opportunities Are Available With No Money Down, After Bankruptcy or With Past Repossessions

 Fortunately, regardless of your credit, there are ways to go about getting approved for the car financing that is right for you.
-Particularly, going through private lenders and dealerships can be a great way to go about this, as these lenders will not require you to go through the detailed credit check and approval process of a traditional bank lender.
-Our criteria for approving a person's loan application are much more lenient.
+Particularly, going through private lenders and dealerships can be a great way to go about this, as these lenders will not require you to go through the detailed approval process of a traditional bank lender.
+Our criteria for approving a person's loan application are much more lenient than most traditional lenders.

 Our Alternative Financing Program Makes Sure Everyone Gets Approved

 The good news for you is that, at this website, you can actually fill out a simple application and get pre-approved for a car loan on the spot.
 This process takes just a matter of minutes and is a great way to go about securing a car loan for your next vehicle.
-However, being pre-qualified for a loan on this website does not just give you the peace of mind and reassurance of knowing you can get car financing, but it gives that second chance that others have so swiftly denied you of.
-It also gives you some leverage when it comes to getting approved for the best terms when it comes to alternative financing.
+However, being pre-qualified for a loan on this website does not just give you the peace of mind and reassurance of knowing you can get car financing, but it also gives you some leverage when it comes to getting approved for the best terms for alternative financing.

-Dealerships know that, in order to make sales in this rough economy, they need to have sub prime auto loan financing options that appeal to the different types of borrowers out there.
-Therefore, many dealerships will take a look at a person's pre-approval and will do what they can to give the person an even better deal in terms of the loan offer.
-This may be a lower interest rate, incentives, credits, or just about anything else in between.
+Dealerships know that, in order to make sales in this rough economy, they need to have auto loan financing options that appeal to the different types of borrowers out there.
+Therefore, many dealerships will take a look at a person's pre-approval and will do what they can to give the person an even better deal in terms of the actual loan offer.
+This may be seen as a lower interest rate, incentives, credits, or just about anything else in between.

 Having a Budget Plan Helps to Stay within Your Vehicle's Price Range and Loan Amount